metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 The Orcale Account should have the following onchain account structure.

 {% callout %}
-The account structure will differ slightly between Shank or Anchor accounts due to the discriminator sizes needed for accounts.
+The account structure will differ slightly between Shank and other account frameworks due to the discriminator sizes needed for accounts.
 {% /callout %}

 <!-- |             |     |